 The good news is the work intelligent automation tools handle tends to be tedious chores that employees are happy not to do anyway.

 Consider the claims handling process in the insurance business, for example.
 A human has to manually take various forms of structured and unstructured data – the customer’s account number, license number, Social Security number, photos of the damage, and so forth – and manually enter it into the claims system for processing.
-Intelligent process automation tools can automate the extraction and normalization of unstructured data, enabling company employees to focus on higher-value, more enjoyable and more meaningful work.
+Intelligent process automation tools can automate insurance claims processing, extracting and normalizing the unstructured data, enabling company employees to focus on higher-value, more enjoyable and more meaningful work.

 Similarly, when a financial services company acquires a new customer, it has to gather various types of information and documents to get the customer set up.
 IPA solutions can be used to automate the process of classifying and extracting unstructured data, and normalizing it for entry to the bank’s digital management system.
 This not only relieves employees of such mundane tasks, but improves the accuracy and speed of the onboarding process, driving improved customer satisfaction and faster time to revenue for the bank.